FAQ’s About Mediation

 What is mediation?

-Mediation is a less expensive, faster and lower conflict route than hearings and/or trial.
-We can work in lieu of attorneys or work with your individual representation.
+Mediation is a collaborative negotiation process with a trained neutral party.
+It’s less expensive, faster and lower conflict than attorney litigation, court hearings and/or trial.
+Mediators can work in lieu of attorneys or work with your individual representation.

 Why Mediation?